-The Company leverages the branch network and vehicle fleet used for its Logistics services as a platform for its remittance services.
-The extensive geographic reach of its branch network, its large fleet of delivery vehicles, the existing workforce of trained employees and the availability of cash funds at each of the Company branches from its Logistics operations enable the Company to offer remittance services at very low additional operating cost.
-As the remittance business has grown into a significant portion of its business, the Company has increased the number of customer contact points for its remittance services by entering into fulfillment partnership agreements with agents and affiliates domestically and internationally.
+LBC Express leverages on the branch network and vehicle fleet used for its Logistics services as a platform for its remittance services.
+The extensive geographic reach of its branch network, its large fleet of delivery vehicles, the existing workforce of trained employees and the availability of cash funds at each of the LBC Express branches from its Logistics operations enable LBC Express to offer remittance services at very low additional operating cost.
+As the remittance business has grown into a significant portion of its business, LBC Express has increased the number of customer contact points for its remittance services by entering into fulfillment partnership agreements with agents and affiliates domestically and internationally.

-The Global Remittance Team is in charge of operating the Company's remittance business.
-With respect to domestic remittances, its primary duties include, among others, reviewing daily acceptance values; forecasting the daily funding needs of each branch to meet fulfillment obligations; ensuring the proper safeguarding of cash at branches; overseeing the transport and deposit of cash into the Company's regional bank accounts (from which local managers of the branch offices can withdraw the funds); establishing and training branch employees in cash acceptance, anti-money laundering, customer identification and other policies; and reporting covered transactions and suspicious transactions to the BSP.
+The Global Remittance Team is in charge of operating the Group's remittance business.
+With respect to domestic remittances, its primary duties include, among others, reviewing daily acceptance values; forecasting the daily funding needs of each branch to meet fulfillment obligations; ensuring the proper safeguarding of cash at branches; overseeing the transport and deposit of cash into the LBC Express' regional bank accounts (from which local managers of the branch offices can withdraw the funds); establishing and training branch employees in cash acceptance, anti-money laundering, customer identification and other policies; and reporting covered transactions and suspicious transactions to the BSP.
 With respect to international remittances, its primary duties include monitoring balances of revolving accounts and settlement of payments.
-The Global Remittance Team uses data collected from the Company's front-end POS software to analyze end-of-day acceptance information at all of the branch locations.
+The Global Remittance Team uses data collected from the LBC Express' front-end POS software to analyze end-of-day acceptance information at all of the branch locations.
 This enables the Global Remittance Team to estimate the funding requirements for each branch on a daily basis.
-The Company is in the process of transitioning its POS system into the Interblocks system.
+LBC Express is in the process of transitioning its POS system into the Interblocks system.
 Interblocks system is expected to be fully implemented in fiscal year 2018.
-See "Business - Information Technology" on page 106 of this Prospectus.
+See "Business - Information Technology" on page 122 of this Prospectus.